The History of Film & Jing’an Villa in Shanghai

 Red Brick Lane

-Today the leafy neighbourhood is surprisingly well-preserved and provides a small oasis within the surrounding chaos.
+Today, the leafy neighbourhood is surprisingly well-preserved and provides a small oasis in the chaos surrounding it.
 Residents can be seen cooking, cleaning and chatting along the streets.

 Bamboo Building Site